5. Beginner's Shopping List

 - Breadboard jumper wires are used to connect the Arduino pins to the breadboard.

 The table below contains a list of all the resistor values used in the beginner's tutorial series.
 Boxed sets of resistors that have a whole range of values are available to buy.
+See the beginner's resistor article for basic information on resistors.

 |1||1M ohm (1,000,000 ohm)||All resistors are 1/4W 5%.